 - Gently rub the stained area between your fingers every 3-5 minutes in order to allow the liquid detergent to fully penetrate the stain

-- Now repeat the steps listed above for fresh stains.
+- Now you can begin the steps listed above for fresh stains.

 Tips for Getting Rid of Ice Cream Stains